iafisher/minimal-vue-app/README.md

-Minimal example of a Vue app using NPM, without all the bells and whistles that the Vue CLI adds.Produces a bundled JavaScript file suitable for use in an existing web application.
+Minimal example of a Vue app with single-file components using NPM and Webpack, without all the bells and whistles that the Vue CLI adds.
+Produces a bundled JavaScript file suitable for use in an existing web application.

 ```
 git clone https://github.com/iafisher/minimal-vue-app.git